puneethr09/stock_fundamental/docs/prd.md

 **Analysis Source**: IDE-based fresh analysis of the stock_fundamental repository

 **Current Project State**:
-The project is a Flask-based web application for stock market fundamental analysis that currently provides:
+The project is a Flask-based web application for Indian stock market fundamental analysis that currently provides:

-- Stock financial ratio analysis using yfinance data
+- Indian stock financial ratio analysis using yfinance data (NSE/BSE listings)
-- Market news aggregation from multiple RSS sources
+- Indian market news aggregation from multiple RSS sources (Economic Times, Business Standard, LiveMint, Hindu BusinessLine)
 - Interactive Plotly visualizations of financial metrics
 - Docker-based deployment architecture
-- Auto-complete functionality for stock ticker search
+- Auto-complete functionality for Indian stock ticker search

 The application follows a basic MVC pattern with Flask routes handling web requests, business logic in `src/` modules, and HTML templates for the UI.
 The current codebase shows signs of technical debt with mixed concerns, lengthy functions, and limited separation of data access from business logic.